electronic-structure/SIRIUS/README.md

 usually do and then modify `make.inc` file by hand to add `-I/path/to/sirius/include` directory to the Fortran compiler options and `-L$/path/to/sirius/lib -Wl,-rpath,/path/to/sirius/lib -lsirius` to the linker flags.

-Here is a complete installation in Nvidia-based container:
+Here is a complete installation of SIRIUS-enabled Quantum ESPRESSO using `nvidia/cuda:10.1-devel-ubuntu18.04` Linux distribution:

 <details><summary>Dockerfile</summary>
 <p>